Code-Institute-Submissions/Surf_Matters/README.md

 [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Provides some of the styling for the site.

-[Bootstrap](https://getbootstrap.com/) - Utilised for a lot of the styling of the site such as prodcut card and forms.
+[Bootstrap](https://getbootstrap.com/) - Utilised for a lot of the styling of the site such as product card and forms.
 Also used to make the site responsive.
 Bootstrap 4.6 was chosen as Crispy Forms are not available with Bootstrap 5.

 [Python](https://www.python.org/) - The main code used in the back end with Django.